-A feature wall can cost more than you expect, especially if it’s a graffiti art.
-It’s time consuming because you can’t just rush your artist to do his art.
+A feature wall can cost more than you expect, especially if it’s graffiti art.
+It’s time-consuming because you can’t just rush your artist to do his art.
 Plus, you need the artist to do his best on your wall.
 If he needs to stop and wait for a colour to dry, he has to or else colours will unlikely mix with one another.
 Not to mention, the number of colours and the name of the artist determines the cost.

-Keep costs down through restricting the number of colours your graffiti artist will use.
+Keep costs down by restricting the number of colours your graffiti artist will use.
 Most of them will suggest using white, black, and a strong accent colour such as yellow or red.
 You should also limit the number of feature walls you want.

 Designer Tip: If you don’t fancy graffiti art and really want more colours and design on your feature wall, use a wallpaper.
 Some wallpaper designs look like high-end paintings or have designs that undeniably steal someone’s attention.

 Owning timber floors won’t hurt your budget if you choose common, readily-available materials such as the Victorian ash or an Australian hardwood.
-If solid timber floors doesn’t fit your budget, go with timber laminates.
+If solid timber floors don’t fit your budget, go with timber laminates.
 It has a thin layer of timber veneer over a cheap wooden interlay.
 Laminates are pre-finished—stained, varnished, and ready to install.
 Not to mention, it comes in a wide variety of wood species.
 This means timber laminates allows you to use expensive wood species at an affordable price.
 Plus, you skip the staining fees!

 Designer Tip: When shopping for laminate timber flooring, ask the thickness of the material’s veneer component.
 If the veneer is only a few millimetres thin, it might scratch easily and expose the cheap timber underneath.
 Find building designers and architects in Adelaide.Liked this article?
 Follow us on Facebook, Instagram, and LinkedIn.